Second woman accuses Governor Cuomo of sexual harassment

 Lawler says the new accusation is “consistent” with the previous one, and suggests it “reveals predatory sexual behavior on the part of the Governor.”

+“These incidents of sexual harassment and pattern of abuse are abhorrent and have absolutely no place in our society, let alone the highest rungs of government.

+Such behavior is disturbing and unacceptable.
+Governor Cuomo must be held accountable under the law to ensure justice is served.”Rep. Tom Reed

-The Senate Majority Leader, Andrea Stewart-Cousins, called for an independent investigation and described the continued allegations as “deeply disturbing.”
+The New York Senate Majority Leader, Andrea Stewart-Cousins, called for an independent investigation and described the continued allegations as “deeply disturbing.”

 “The continued allegations are deeply disturbing and concerning.
 The behavior described has no place in the workplace.
 A truly independent investigation must begin immediately.”Senate Majority Leader Andrea Stewart-Cousins